 Population is a dynamic field.
 There have been significant changes in birth rates and the population trajectories of countries and continents in recent years.
-Global population is still growing by more than 80 million a year, however, and is most likely to continue growing for the rest of this century unless we take action.
+Global population is still growing by more than 80 million a year, however, and is most likely to continue growing for most of this century unless we take action.

 Until the time of Napoleon, there were less than 1 billion people on Earth at any one time.
 Since the Second World War, we have been adding a billion people to the global population every 12-15 years.
 Our population is more than double today what it was in 1970.

 Every two years, the United Nations makes projections for future population growth.
-Its latest medium projection - the most likely scenario - is a population of 9.7bn in 2050 and 10.9bn in 2100.
+Its latest medium projection - the most likely scenario - is a population of 9.7bn in 2050 and 10.4bn in 2100.
 Because many factors affect population growth, it makes a range of projections depending on different assumptions.
-Within its 95% certainty range, the difference in population in 2100 from the highest to lowest projection is almost 4bn people - more than half the population we have today.
+Within its 95% certainty range, the difference in population in 2100 from the highest to lowest projection is 3.5bn people - almost half the population we have today.

-The second graph above shows the UN's projected population if, on average, every other family had one fewer child or one more child than in the median projection ('minus half a child' or 'plus half a child' per family).
+The dotted lines on the graph above shows the UN's projected population if, on average, every other family had one fewer child or one more child than in the median projection ('low fertility and "high fertility" scenarios).

 This shows the enormous difference in total numbers that arise from just very small variations in family size.
 If we can achieve that modest reduction in number of children born, we will have more than 3bn people fewer by 2100 - a lower population than we have today.